KenKundert/proposed_nt_tests/README.rst

 description (str):
     Simply describes the test.
 Is optional and unused.

-load_in (str):
+string_in (str):
-    This is a string that will be fed into a NestedText load function.
-This string contains a *NestedText* document, though those that document may contain errors.
+    This is a string that will be fed into a *NestedText* load function.
+This string contains a *NestedText* document, though that document may contain errors.
+This string may contain Unicode characters and Unicode escape sequences.
+It is generally recommended that Unicode white space be given using escape sequences so that there presence is obvious.

+bytes_in (str):
+    This is an alternate to *string_in*.
+In this case the *NestedText* document is constrained to consist of ASCII characters and escape sequences such as
+    \t, \r, \n, etc.  Also supported are binary escape sequences, \x00 to \xFF.

+encoding (str):
+    The desired encoding for the *NestedText* document.
+The default encoding is UTF-8.
+If you specify *bytes* as the encoding, no encoding is used.

 load_out (None | str | list | dict):
-    The expected output from the NestedText load function if no errors are expected.
-If a string is given and if the first character in the string is ‘!’, then the mark is removed and what remains is evaluated by Python, with the result being the expected output.
+    The expected output from the *NestedText* load function if no errors are expected.
+If a string is given and if the first character in the string is ‘!’, then the mark is removed and what remains is evaluated by Python, with the result becoming the expected output.

 load_err (dict):
-    Details about the error that is expected to be found and reported by the NestedText load function.
+    Details about the error that is expected to be found and reported by the *NestedText* load function.
 It consists of 4 fields:

     message (str):
-        The error message that is emitted by the Python implementation of NestedText.
+        The error message that is emitted by the Python implementation of *NestedText*.

     line (str):
-        The text of the line in the NestedText input from load_in that contains the error.
+        The text of the line in the *NestedText* input from *load_in* or *bytes_in* that contains the error.

     lineno (None, int):
         The line number of the line that contains the error.
 The first line